MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/create-your-first-winui3-app.md

 ## Next steps

+This topic showed how to create a Visual Studio project for a packaged or an unpackaged app.
+For an example of adding functionality to such an app, see [Tutorial: Create a simple photo viewer with WinUI 3](/windows/apps/get-started/simple-photo-viewer-winui3).
+That topic walks through the process of building a simple app to display photos.

-To continue your development journey with the Windows App SDK, see [Develop Windows desktop apps](/windows/apps/develop/).
+Then, to continue your development journey with the Windows App SDK, see [Develop Windows desktop apps](/windows/apps/develop/).

 ## Related topics